Antollo/Easypt/docs/functions.md

 });
 var myInt.=(5)
 myIncrement(myInt.copy());
-errorOut(myInt);
+basicOut(myInt);
 ```

 Now output is `5`.

-You will learn about variable nmber of arguments while learning about loops.
+You will learn about variable number of arguments while learning about loops.

 ## 4. Return